Eagnir/InvoiceGen/README.md

 You can add a `json` flag at the end to output in json format (which exports more data), but it has to be the absolute last flag in the command, if it's not passed, output is in text format.

-## Test from Source Code
+## Unit Tests
-Will implement the test files soon, this would allow the developer to execute test before build and automatically identity if something fails.
+Will implement the unit test files soon, this would allow the developer to execute test before build and automatically identity if something fails.

 It is a tedious task and will get it done, but in due time.

+## Licensing

+This code is released under the [GNU General Public License v3.0](./LICENSE).
+For more information, see the [LICENSE file](./LICENSE).

 # Tasks
 ## Tasks for Core Functionality